Lexicon Lane: A Word-Sleuthing Adventure

 Yes!
 Organized groups of 20–50 people may make reservations Wednesday–Monday.
 The price is $1000 for a private 2-hour Lexicon Lane experience.
 Group visits must be requested at least a month in advance.
 We cannot guarantee admission for groups without a reservation.
 Contact us if you have any questions.

-Themed cases are selected in person and on a first-come, first-served basis
+Themed cases are selected in person and on a first-come, first-served basis.

 No. Visitors can experience Lexicon Lane without visiting the museum.
 We recommend reserving passes to the museum along with your Lexicon Lane experience and visiting the museum after Lexicon Lane.
 Limited walk-up passes for the museum may be available day-of.

-Case passes are released on the first of the month for the following month.
+Puzzle case passes are released on the first of the month for the following month.
 Due to our limited capacity, cases sell out fast!
 Limited walk-up passes will be available day-of.

-We may be able to reschedule your case pass for another date or time that has not already sold out.
+We may be able to reschedule your puzzle case pass for another date or time that has not already sold out.
 Please contact us 48 hours before the date of your visit.

 Late arrivals are not guaranteed entrance and will forfeit their passes.
 If a later session is available, you may be transferred to a later entry time.
 Reservation changes for late arrivals will incur a $5 fee per order.
-Unused case passes are non-refundable.
+Unused puzzle case passes are non-refundable.

-Case passes are non-refundable.
+Puzzle case passes are non-refundable.

 • Did you know?